manuelaguilarrios1/INF502/PA1.md

 1. Compare two DNA sequences using the number of matches method.
 2. Compare two DNA sequences using the maximum contiguous chain method.
 3. Exit the program.
-Your input: 2
+Your input: 1
-Please enter the name of the file for sequence 1: seq2.txt Please enter the name of the file for sequence 2: seq3.txt Please enter the maximum shift: 10
+Please enter the name of the file for sequence 1: seq1.txt Please enter the name of the file for sequence 2: seq2.txt Please enter the maximum shift: 8
-With no shifting the continous DNA sequence score is: 4
+With no shifting the match score for the DNA sequences is: 3 A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 1 by 1 the continous score is: 3
+By shifting sequence 1 by 1 the matching score is: 3

+  A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 1 the continous score is: 2
+By shifting sequence 2 by 1 the matching score is: 2

+A C T G A C T T T T
   T T T A G C C G A T
-  T T T T G T C G A T

-By shifting sequence 1 by 2 the continous score is: 2
+By shifting sequence 1 by 2 the matching score is: 1

+    A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 2 the continous score is: 1
+By shifting sequence 2 by 2 the matching score is: 1

+A C T G A C T T T T
     T T T A G C C G A T
-    T T T T G T C G A T

-By shifting sequence 1 by 3 the continous score is: 1
+By shifting sequence 1 by 3 the matching score is: 2

+      A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 3 the continous score is: 1
+By shifting sequence 2 by 3 the matching score is: 0

+A C T G A C T T T T
       T T T A G C C G A T
-      T T T T G T C G A T

-By shifting sequence 1 by 4 the continous score is: 1
+By shifting sequence 1 by 4 the matching score is: 3

+        A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 4 the continous score is: 1
+By shifting sequence 2 by 4 the matching score is: 1

+A C T G A C T T T T
         T T T A G C C G A T
-        T T T T G T C G A T

-By shifting sequence 1 by 5 the continous score is: 1
+By shifting sequence 1 by 5 the matching score is: 1

+          A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 5 the continous score is: 0
+By shifting sequence 2 by 5 the matching score is: 2

+A C T G A C T T T T
           T T T A G C C G A T
-          T T T T G T C G A T

-By shifting sequence 1 by 6 the continous score is: 0
+By shifting sequence 1 by 6 the matching score is: 0

+            A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 6 the continous score is: 1
+By shifting sequence 2 by 6 the matching score is: 3

+A C T G A C T T T T
             T T T A G C C G A T
-            T T T T G T C G A T

-By shifting sequence 1 by 7 the continous score is: 1
+By shifting sequence 1 by 7 the matching score is: 1

+              A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 7 the continous score is: 1
+By shifting sequence 2 by 7 the matching score is: 3

+A C T G A C T T T T
               T T T A G C C G A T
-              T T T T G T C G A T

-By shifting sequence 1 by 8 the continous score is: 1
+By shifting sequence 1 by 8 the matching score is: 1

+                A C T G A C T T T T
 T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 8 the continous score is: 1
+By shifting sequence 2 by 8 the matching score is: 2

+A C T G A C T T T T
                 T T T A G C C G A T
-                T T T T G T C G A T

-By shifting sequence 1 by 9 the continous score is: 1

-                  T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 9 the continous score is: 1

-T T T A G C C G A T
-                  T T T T G T C G A T

-By shifting sequence 1 by 10 the continous score is: 0

-                    T T T A G C C G A T
-T T T T G T C G A T

-By shifting sequence 2 by 10 the continous score is: 0

-T T T A G C C G A T
-                    T T T T G T C G A T

 Welcome, this program will open two files of your choosing and compare the DNA sequences found inside them Please pick one of the following options by entering the respective number: